gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 > The autoscale feature was introduced in GitLab Runner 1.1.0.

-Autoscale provides the ability to utilize resources in a more elastic and dynamic way.
+Autoscale provides the ability to use resources in a more elastic and dynamic way.

 GitLab Runner can autoscale, so that your infrastructure contains only as